plantinformatics/lamington/README.md

 Building the **Lamington** Docker image will download all required dependencies.
 This process may take 10 to 15 minutes.

-After the build completes, run the Docker image.
+After the build is complete, run the Docker image.
 You can map the container's exposed port (defined in the [*Dockerfile*](Dockerfile)) to a port on your host machine.
 For example, to map host port 3838 to the container's port 3838, use the appropriate docker run command.

-To enable data access, mount the VCF directory (for direct uploads) and the GDS directory (containing saved GDS files) to corresponding locations within the container.
+To enable data access, mount the VCF directory (for direct uploads) and the GDS directory (containing saved GDS files) to the corresponding locations within the container.

 ``` sh